julioarruda/test-workspace/my-vscode-extension/README.md

 # My VS Code Extension

-This is a VS Code extension that provides additional functionality to enhance your coding experience.
+This is a VS Code extension that provides additional functionality to enhance your coding experience, including a new chatbot feature powered by Azure OpenAI GPT-4-32k to answer programming questions and maintain historical data.

 ## Installation